-- 5. Before placing the child in the child restraint, use force to tilt the child restraint from side to side, and tug it forward to make sure that it is securely held in place.
-It should not move more than 1 inch. - 6.
-Check that the retractor is in the automatic locking mode by trying to pull more seat belt out of the retractor.
-If you cannot pull any more belt webbing out of the retractor, the retractor is in the automatic locking mode.
+(5) Before placing the child in the child restraint, use force to push the child restraint from side to side, and tug it forward to make sure that it is securely held in place.
+It should not move more than 1 inch (25 mm).
+If it does move more than 1 inch (25 mm), pull again on the shoulder belt to further tighten the child restraint.
+If unable to properly secure the restraint move the restraint to another seating position and try again , or try a different child restraint.
+Not all child restraints fit in all types of vehicles.

-- 7. Check to make sure the child restraint is properly secured prior to each use.
+- 6. Check that the retractor is in the automatic locking mode by trying to pull more seat belt out of the retractor.
+If you cannot pull any more belt webbing out of the retractor, the retractor is in the automatic locking mode. - 7.
+Check to make sure the child restraint is properly secured prior to each use.
 If the seat belt is not locked, repeat steps 3 through 6. - 8.
 Turn the ignition to the ON position.
-The passenger air bag status light should say "OFF" or 72 .
+The passenger air bag status light should say "OFF" 2.
 If this light is not illuminated it may indicate a malfunction.
 Move the child restraint to another seating position.
 Have the system checked by a NISSAN dealer.